 - Judges are free to consider any artistic and technical factors at their own discretion.

 Due to the broad range of skills and technical expertise amongst the vast genres of cosplay/costuming, experience seemed the one fair place to divide the pack.
 The skill levels are Novice, Intermediate, and Master/Professional.
 These ranks apply to the costume maker, not the wearer as they are for construction, not performance.

 Note that any contestant can be reclassified by the judges.
 If they feel you are under qualified or over qualified for your declared skill level, you may appeal to be reclassified into another skill level.
 Appeals can be presented to the Cosplay managerial team but only one appeal is allowed.

 The 3 levels are defined as follows:

-- The novice category is intended for costumers with few to no prior experience making costumes and/or people with virtually no masquerade experience.
+- The novice category is intended for costumers with few to no prior experience making costumes and/or people with little masquerade experience.

-- May not have won “Best Novice” or a title of that same caliber or above at any other major costume competition.
+- May not have won “Best Novice” or honors of that caliber or above at any major costume competition.

 - The intermediate category is intended for people with some experience making costumes and/or masquerade experience or having a few awards for costumes.